veltzer/ieee1394/README.txt

 - run jack on boot
 TBD

 * Why did you do this?
-Are you insane?
 Well - I saw a post on a patch for the old stack at https://sicnarf.com/2011/running-the-old-firewire-stack-on-linux-2-6-38-rc3/ and after reviewing the patch it occured to me that the patch is quite non intrusive and could easily be made into a standalone piece of